softwareforgood/pride-ios/README.md

 1. Install [CocoaPods](http://cocoapods.org/).
 2. Run `pod install` in the root folder of the repository.
+3. Obtain the files `fabric.apikey` and `fabric.buildsecret` and add them to the root of the project.
+They can also be created with your own keys, or you can remove Fabric integration.
 3. Open `PrideFestival.xcworkspace` in Xcode 9.4.

 ## Contributing